JetBrains/Qodana/topics/clang.md

 The Docker image of %qdcppc% employs Clang 16.
 You can see the [`Dockerfile`](%dockerfile%) for the detailed description of all software used by the linter.

 %qdcppc% searches for compile commands in the `build/compile_commands.json` file of the project directory.
-This file is usually generated by your build system (see below).
-After reading the `compile_commands.json` file, %product% analyzes the project, generates analysis reports and saves them locally or uploads to Qodana Cloud.
+This file is usually generated by your build system.
+After reading the `compile_commands.json` file, the linter analyzes the project, generates analysis reports and saves them locally or uploads to Qodana Cloud.

 ## Before you start